OpenScienceDataRepo/Plants_AWG/Manuscript_Code/glare/README.md

 2. Applying GLARE to new data:
     1. Choose the dataset that you want to study from the [NASA Open Science Data Repository](https://osdr.nasa.gov/bio/repo/search?q=&data_source=cgene,alsda&data_type=study).
 Find an appropriate dataset, for example a transcriptome data from experiments like the CARA study.
 Find the related single-cell data that you want to train your model with before fine-tuning with your GeneLab data.

-    2. Run the Analysis pipeline.
+    2. (a) Run the Analysis pipeline.
 Run `hpt.py` to fine-tune all the hyperparmeters for the model, pre-train the SAE model with single-cell data, fine-tune the SAE model with your GeneLab data, and to cluster and visualize the final data representations.
 Upon producing multiple data representation for comparison, you can run `evaluation.py` to perform a evalution study.
     ```
     cd codes
     python hpt.py --*Path to your GeneLab Data.csv* --*Path to your single-cell data.mtx*
     ```

+    2. (b) See `demo.ipynb` on running GLARE with set hyperparmeters on other GeneLab datsets than CARA dataset (OSD-120).
+This demo includes GLARE results, including final ensemble clusters, from OSD-217, OSD-406, and OSD-427.

     3. Depending on the type of the dataset, for example having multiple experiments from different gravity setting such as CARA dataset, researchers can also perform verification study and SHAP analysis.
-Adjust the function `restructure_data` from `utils.py` and `verification_study` from `main.py` accordingly to your dataset to perform these analyses.
 Other post pipeline analyses such as Gene Ontology analysis using [Metascape](http://metascape.org) can also be applied to your clutering result.

 ## Community Support